Kabir-Narula/Kabir-Narula/README.md

 ## 👋 Hi there, I'm Kabir Narula!

-I'm a passionate software developer student.
+I'm a 2nd year student in Bachelors of software developement in Seneca College.
 I'm on a journey to explore the ever-evolving world of technology and create innovative solutions to real-world problems.
 Here's a bit about me:

 - 📚 I'm currently pursuing my Bachelor's degree in Software Development at Seneca college.
 - 🚀 I'm enthusiastic about web development, mobile app development, and machine learning.